Béla Petsco: Conversion and education

-Béla Petsco was born in March 10, 1943 in Queens, New York City to Hungarian immigrants Etelka Farkas Bodi and Béla Peczko.
+Béla Petsco was born on March 10, 1943, in Queens, New York City to Hungarian immigrants Etelka Farkas Bodi and Béla Peczko.
 His father was a sculptor who also worked to create bronze models of other artists' work.
 At the age of 12, Petsco saw the movie Brigham Young, which made him curious about the LDS Church.
 He read The 27th Wife by Irving Wallace and was impressed with the LDS beliefs of baptism for the dead and marriages for all eternity.

 On a trip to California, his family stopped in Salt Lake City, where Petsco bought a Book of Mormon for fifty cents.
 He read the book and believed its teachings.
 During the 1964 World's Fair, Petsco visited the Mormon pavilion and requested more information on the LDS church.
 After meeting with LDS missionaries, Petsco was baptized.
 Two and a half years after his baptism, Petsco served an LDS mission in the South California mission, which included parts of Arizona at the time.

 He started attending BYU in 1970, initially studying archeology, but changing his major to English after winning prizes for two of his short stories.
 Petsco taught composition at BYU as an adjunct professor after graduating with his MA in 1977.